Advice on making compost

 The new knowledge about glomalin ties in with older work by Albert Howard ninety years ago, on the value of compost.
 He taught farmers his recipes developed at Indore Research Station in India, and then he discovered how small applications of compost could transform the soil of tired tea plantations, enabling plants to rediscover their vigour.
 Howard had trained as a chemist and initially thought of compost in terms of chemical foods such as NPK, that it was recycling nutrients.

-At this time, in the 1930s, mycorrhizal fungi were being noticed and appreciated by scientists such as Dr Rayner who worked for the Forestry Commission, on Wareham Heath in Dorset.
+At the time of Howard’s work in the 1930s, mycorrhizal fungi were being noticed and appreciated by scientists such as Dr Rayner who worked for the Forestry Commission, on Wareham Heath in Dorset.

 Which brings us to the value of transforming manure and other wastes, into compost.
 I notice at Homeacres how crops grow better where the compost applied is fully ripe.
 It is dark, crumbly and the smell is sweet, not the ammonia or sulphur smells of manure stacked in an airless state.

 Then to use your precious compost most effectively, the best method is surface mulching.
-Soil organisms are waiting, even in mild, winter weather, to incorporate surface organic matter: when you give them high quality compost, the results are wonderful.
+Soil organisms are waiting, even in mild, winter weather, to eat and excrete surface organic matter, for example as wormcasts.
+When you give soil organisms high quality compost, the results are wonderful.